iBaa/PlexConnect/update/OSX/readme.txt

--- kill plexconnect if it running or unload your plist if used to autostart PlexConnect In your PlexConnect directory make two new folders /update/OSX <-----case sensitive Copy all the files from here to the new OSX folder you just created ( If you have a plist that autostarts PlexConnect you can ignore killing PlexConnect, OpenConnect will do this for you)
+-- kill plexconnect if it running or unload your plist if used to autostart PlexConnect In your PlexConnect directory make two new folders /update/OSX <-----case sensitive Copy all the files from here to the new OSX folder you just created (If you have a plist that autostarts PlexConnect you can ignore killing PlexConnect, OpenConnect will do this for you)

 Step 2 enter these commands into terminal:

 sudo su
-## Naviagate to the /update/OSX folder
+## Naviagate to the new /update/OSX folder <-----These are not seperate folders, OSX is a subfolder of Update.
 ./install.bash

 step 3